BV quantization of the Rozansky-Witten model: Observable theory

 Another constraint comes from the differential forms on the source $M$.
 Note that the single vertices labeled by $\tilde{l}_0$ already contribute all ``fermions'' corresponding to harmonic $3$-forms on $M$.
 The number of inputs of the form

 must be exactly $2n\cdot b_1$.
 Thus it remains to find all graphs (possibly non-connected) with non-trivial Feynman weights whose inputs are all of the above form.
 Such a graph $\gamma$ satisfies the following conditions: \begin{enumerate} \item The number of vertices $|V(\gamma)|=2n$, \item The number of tails $|T(\gamma)|=2n\cdot b_1$, where the inputs are all of the form $\alpha\otimes g\in\H^1(M)\otimes\g_X$, \item The number of edges $|E(\gamma)|=\frac{3|V(\gamma)|-|T(\gamma)|}{2}=(3-b_1)n$.
 (This follows from the fact that tails and edges should contribute altogether a $6n$-form on $M^{2n}$). \end{enumerate} In particular, the third constraint implies that the partition function is trivial when $b_1(M)>3$.
 Another simple consequence is the following: the average valency of vertices (to both internal edges and tails) is $\frac{2|E(\gamma)|+|T(\gamma)|}{|V(\gamma)|}=3$.
 Thus each vertex must be exactly trivalent. \begin{rmk} These graphs are called ``minimal Feynman diagrams'' in \cite{RW}.
-We have shown rigorously that the contribution of the Feynman weights of those ``non-minimal'' graphs is trivial in the partition function. \end{rmk}
+What we have shown is that in our model the contribution of the Feynman weights of those ``non-minimal'' graphs is trivial in the partition function as the case in \cite{RW}. \end{rmk}